airbnb/chronon/docs/source/authoring_features/Source.md

 1. A production users table that powers the application
 2. An offline table `db_snapshots.users` that contains daily snapshots of the production table
-3. A change data capture system that writes changes to the `events.users_mutations` topic, and has correspondings historical events in the `db_mutations.users` table.
+3. A change data capture system that writes changes to the `events.users_mutations` topic, and has corresponding historical events in the `db_mutations.users` table.

 As you can see, a pre-requisite to using the streaming `EntitySource` is a change capture system.
-Apache Debezium is one suitable solution for this piece of upstream infrastructure.
+[Debezium](https://debezium.io/) is one suitable solution for this piece of upstream infrastructure.

 ## Batch EntitySource